-- Select the Sketch Option and click on the center point rectangle (any kind of rectangle or you can also draw with the lines as per your wish).
+- Select the Sketch Option and click on the center point rectangle (any kind of rectangle or you can also draw the lines as per your wish).

 - Select the plane where you need to start the sketch. ( any plane this also your wish, here I select the bottom plane).

 - Create the square by mentioning the distance of both sides as 50mm each.